loganhenson/laravel-elm/readme.md

 ![Laravel Elm logo](https://raw.githubusercontent.com/tightenco/laravel-elm/master/laravel-elm-banner.png)

-# Render your Elm programs from Laravel
+# A Platform for Elm on Laravel

-So you want to render multiple elm programs inside a laravel application?
+Tired of the paradox of choice and constant churn on the frontend?

+Want a stable and opinionated platform to build on?

 This package makes it seamless.